Overhead School 2025

 - Fuse coordination—proper fuse coordination ensures that upstream fuses remain intact while downstream fuses clear faults quickly, enhancing system reliability, safety, and continuity of service.
 Participants will increase their knowledge in understanding the process of selecting and arranging overcurrent protective devices.

-- Department of Transportation regulations—this course is designed to expand lineworkers’ knowledge and understanding of proper load securements and regulations that commercial driver’s license holders must follow.
+- Department of Transportation regulations—this course is designed to expand lineworkers’ knowledge and understanding of proper load securement and regulations that commercial driver’s license holders must follow.
 The class will cover current best practices for load securement and detail multiple scenarios and real-life investigations of improperly loaded equipment.

 House services—this session will cover everything that deals with new service installations.
 Participants will learn how to properly size the service and transformer to be installed as well as methods used in hooking up these services.
 Participants will have the opportunity to climb and hook these services up.

 Capacitor bank and maintenance—power factor correction and passive harmonic filtering equipment on an electrical system need to be properly designed and maintained.
-This session will cover the essential facts about capacitor banks - from the definition of a capacitor to the result of placing one in service.
+This session will cover the essential facts about capacitor banks—from the definition of a capacitor to the result of placing one in service.
 Participants will learn about the dangers associated with capacitor banks, proper fusing, proper testing, and safety precautions.

 - High-visibility clothing/outerwear—appropriate for the weather